zhe-thoughts/zhe-thoughts.github.io/_posts/2016-01-19-AMPLab-Retreat-Summary.md

 This is my summary from attending the event:

+#### New Lab
-**New Lab**: The most interesting topic was the annoucement of a new lab to succeed the current AMPLab.
+The most interesting topic was the annoucement of a new lab to succeed the current AMPLab.
 From my understanding, this succession includes a new name (to be determined) and a new theme.
 Ion Stoica presented a number of visions under three highlighted points:

 1. Decision latency
 2. Data freshness